La Catedral, Bohemian Tango Temple

 Share on:

-Behind a nondescript door that looks like the entrance to an office building hides the cavernous La Catedral del Tango.
+La Catedral del Tango is behind a nondescript door that looks like the entrance to an office building, concealing the cavernous tango club.

-The Cathedral is a unique milonga (tango ballroom) where tango aficionados and novices gather to take classes, practice dancing and eat and drink together every night.
+The Cathedral is a unique milonga (tango ballroom) where tango aficionados and novices gather to take classes, practice dancing and eat and drink together every night in the Almagro neighborhood.

 The unique space mixes the sacred aura of a cathedral and the cheerful bohemian clutter of a circus tent.